skubed0007/cutils/README.md

 # cutils : Re-Implementation of core-utils in C

-This is the re-implementation of core-utils in C and is designed to be portable across different platforms and compilers and is portable
+This is the re-implementation of core-utils in C and is designed to be portable across different platforms and compilers
 ## Functions

 ### echo_command